nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![CsvFormatExample](images/CsvFormatExample.png)

 The command to import this file would be `import -f student_data.csv -g 2 -a 2 -t 2`.
-(There are 2 group columns, 2 assessments, and 2 tag columns.)
+(There are 2 group columns, 2 assessments columns, and 2 tag columns.)

 Examples:
 * `import -f /home/prof/CS1101S/student_data.csv -g 2 -a 10 -t 1`
-  * imports from the absolute path, and database has 2 group columns, 10 assessments, and 1 tag column.
+  * imports from the absolute path, and database has 2 group columns, 10 assessments columns, and 1 tag column.
 * `import -f student_data.csv -g 5 -a 20`
   * imports from the relative path, and database has 5 group columns and 20 assessments.